Xilinx/VMC_Help/HDL/ifft_ssr/README.md

 If Bypass Reorderding is enabled, the output of the FFT block will be ordered in bit/digit reversed order.
 If it is disabled, the output of the FFT block will be ordered in natural order.

+#### Use Corner Bender Or Matrix Transposer

+If it is enabled, the module takes N samples in natural input order and outputs them in in natural transposed order.

 #### SSR
 Super Sample Rate.It should be a power of 2.